salaboy/from-monolith-to-k8s/README.md

 - `1`: The potential speaker submits a new proposal
 - `2`: The Committee review the proposal and approve or reject it
 - `3` **(different order)**: If approved an email is sent for the speaker to confirm his/her interest in participating of the event
-- `4` **(new)**: The potential speaker confirms his/her praticipation by clicking in a link provided in the previous email
+- `4` **(new)**: The potential speaker confirms his/her participation by clicking in a link provided in the previous email
-- `5` **(different order)**: The proposal is added to the confernece agenda
+- `5` **(different order)**: The proposal is added to the confernce agenda

 When changes like this are made in code, from the business perspective, you don't know how things were working yesterday and how things are working today.

-## Deal with edge case explicitily
+## Deal with edge case explicitly

 In the previous section, you saw how the flow is being handled by the `Call for Proposal Service`.
 You can clearly read the code because it is a very simple use case with limited functionality, but most importantly it is only covering what is usually called a **"happy path"**.
-When complexty grows by adding more code for edge cases, libraries, checks and error handling code, even a software developer will struggle to understand what is going on by just reading the code.
+When complexity grows by adding more code for edge cases, libraries, checks and error-handling code, even a software developer will struggle to understand what is going on by just reading the code.

 There is not much that you can do about this besides making sure that you follow clean code practices and keep refactoring your code.
 Depending on the use case, you can consider splitting some of that logic into separate microservices or at least into separate modules inside the same service.